mattbdean/JSaDL/README.md

 2. Run the command `ant`.
 The jar is now located at `dist/jsadl.jar`.

 If for some reason you only want to build DeanCommons, use the command `ant build_dean_commons`.

+#Setting up for Eclipse

+1. `cd` into your workspace directory and run `git clone --recursive https://github.com/thatJavaNerd/JSaDL`.
+2. Create a new Java project using Eclipse for JSaDL using the same directory that it was cloned into.